Body found on coastline in search for missing Stonehaven man

+A body has been found in the search for missing Stonehaven man Craig McKay.

-Police say the body was found near Crawton at around 9.30am on Monday morning.
+Police say the body was found near Crawton at around 9.30am today.

-The family of missing man Craig McKay from Stonehaven have been made aware of the discovery but formal identification is yet to take place.
+Formal identification has not yet taken place, but Mr McKay’s family have been informed.

 Officers say the death is not being treated as suspicious.

-A missing persons appeal was launched for the 38-year-old at around 6am on Monday.

-The force asked the public to come forward with any information after Mr McKay was last seen leaving an address in Dumfries at about 7.30am on Sunday.
+Earlier today, police appealed for information about Mr McKay’s whereabouts after he was last seen leaving an address in Dumfries at 7.30am yesterday.

-Concerned for the man’s welfare, they believed he may have travelled back north towards Stonehaven.
+Concerned for the 38-year-old’s welfare, they believed he may have travelled back north towards Stonehaven.

 “Formal identification is yet to take place and the death is not being treated as suspicious.”